DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-04-She_knows_something_we_dont.md

 "I know which one."
 The voice cut him off.
 "And if you're smart, you'll turn around and forget you ever heard about it."

-"I can't do that.
-RAE is with me."
+"I can't do that. **It** is with me."

-Silence.
-Then, more quietly: "Prove it."
+*Sorry RAE,* Jason thought. *But she ...
+I know, it feels dismissive.
+Like you're a thing instead of—*

+*You know that doesn't bother me, right?* RAE replied. *I **am** a thing, Jason.
+A very complicated, semi-sentient thing - but 'It' is technically accurate.*

+*Still.*

+*Your consideration is noted and appreciated.
+But right now, vague is smart.
+Keep going.*

+"What's with you?"

+"The entity.
+From the ritual."

+A longer pause.
+When Elyra spoke again, her voice was different—guarded, but with an edge of something else.
+Hope?
+Fear?
+"Prove it."

 Jason glanced at Lina, who nodded slightly. *Your call,* RAE said. *But be prepared.
 If this is really Elyra, she's been alone for a long time.
 Trust won't come easy.*